denten-papers/xp-routledge/dh-book-proposal.md

 a much wider audience.
 Few publics care about "the humanities" in the abstract, and less so colleagues from sciences and the arts whose practice was already significantly impacted by computational methodology and through other vagrancies of the advancing digital condition.
-The application of Digital Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared
+The application of the Digital Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared